ALABAMA FREEDOM BILL

 Children under the age of 18 shall be prosecuted under the laws designated for juveniles and may be held in a juvenile facility until their 22 birthday, at which time they will be released.

-Children age 18 and above, but under the age of 22, may be prosecuted in adult court.
+Children age 22 and above may be prosecuted in adult court.

 All provisions of his law will become retroactive upon passage of this Bill.